 Pros and Cons of Square Slices:

-- Square pieces are smaller in size
+- Square pieces are smaller in size and suitable for a party-cut pie

-- More suitable for snacks and appetizers
+- Small squares are more suitable for snacks and appetizers

 - Ancient Italians preferred this method of slicing pizza (historical advantage)